 For many years, visitors to Central Florida have longed for an upscale retreat in the beautiful and beloved city of Winter Park.
-In late August 2013, the longings were finally met with the unveiling of The Alfond Inn, a tribute to refined hospitality and exemplary artistic design.
+The longings were finally met with the unveiling of The Alfond Inn, a tribute to refined hospitality and exemplary artistic design.

 Winter Park has always surpassed Orlando in terms of ambiance with its thriving arts scene, nightlife, dining and cultural activities.
 But now, with the addition of a true luxury boutique property like The Alfond Inn is perfectly poised to win!